9 FAM 402.14

 9 FAM 402.14-11 (U) REFUSING P VISAS

 9 FAM 402.14-11(A) (U) Applying 214(b)

 a.
-(U) INA 214(b) Applies: A P visa applicant is presumed to be an immigrant until he or she establishes to your satisfaction that he or she is entitled to P nonimmigrant status, and the standards for applying 214(b) described in 9 FAM 302.1-2(B)(3) apply to P applicants.
+(U) INA 214(b) Applies: A P visa applicant is presumed to be an immigrant until the applicant establishes to your satisfaction that they are entitled to P nonimmigrant status, and the standards for applying INA 214(b) described in 9 FAM 302.1-2(B)(3) apply to P applicants.

 b.
 (U) Residence Abroad: INA 101(a)(15)(P) imposes a residence abroad requirement.
-Consequently, every P visa applicant must satisfy you that he or she has a residence abroad which he or she has no intention of abandoning.
+Consequently, every P visa applicant must satisfy you that they have a residence abroad which they have no intention of abandoning.

 c.
 (U) Dual Intent: DHS has determined that the approval of a permanent labor certification or the filing of an immigrant visa petition for a noncitizen is not a basis for denying a P petition, or for DHS to deny a request to extend such a petition, or the individual's application for admission, change of status, or extension of stay.
 The noncitizen may legitimately come to the United States for a temporary period as a P nonimmigrant and depart voluntarily at the end of his or her authorized stay and, at the same time, lawfully seek to become a permanent resident of the United States.
 However, this “dual intent” provision does not apply to essential support personnel.